9001/copyparty/README.md

 * runs in active mode by default, you probably want `--ftp-pr 12000-13000`
   * if you enable both `ftp` and `ftps`, the port-range will be divided in half
   * some older software (filezilla on debian-stable) cannot passive-mode with TLS
+* login with any username + your password, or put your password in the username field

 ## webdav server

-enable with `--dav`,  supports winxp, win7
+enable with `--dav`,  supports winxp, win7/8/10

+general usage:
+* login with any username + your password, or put your password in the username field and leave password empty

-on windows xp/7, connect using the explorer UI:
+on windows xp/7/8/10, connect using the explorer UI:
 * rightclick [my computer] -> [map network drive] -> [Connect to a network server] hyperlink -> [Choose a custom network location] -> `http://192.168.123.1:3923/`

 on windows 7/8/10, connect using command prompt (`wark`=password):